-Melting snow and rain are gathered and stored in two reservoirs -- Chester Morse Lake and the Masonry Pool created by the Masonry Dam.
-Built in 1914, the dam diverts the water into two large 78 inch penstocks.
-The penstocks drop water 620 feet to the hydroelectric powerplant at Cedar Falls, the birthplace of Seattle City Light.
+Melting snow and rain are gathered and stored in two reservoirs -- Chester Morse Lake and the Masonry Pool, which was created by the Masonry Dam.
+Built in 1914, the dam diverts water into two large 78-inch penstocks.
+The penstocks drop water 620 feet to the hydroelectric power plant at Cedar Falls, the birthplace of Seattle City Light.

-The water is released back into the river, and continues flowing 12 more miles to Landsburg diversion dam.
-At Landsburg, on average 22% of the river becomes drinking water and it is screened, chlorinated and fluoridated before being sent to Lake Youngs.
-At Lake Youngs it is ozonated, exposed to ultraviolet light and lime and additional chlorine are added.
+After the water generates electricity at Cedar Falls, it is released back into the river and continues to flow downstream for 12 more miles to the Landsburg diversion dam.
+At Landsburg, an average of 18% of the river is diverted for drinking water.
+It is screened, chlorinated, and fluoridated before being sent to Lake Youngs.
+At Lake Youngs it is ozonated and exposed to ultraviolet light.
+Lime and additional chlorine are also added.

-78% of the Cedar River's annual flow continues past Landsburg down the Cedar River into Maple Valley through Lake Washington, Lake Union and out through the Chittenden Locks in Ballard to the Puget Sound.
+82% of the Cedar River's annual flow continues downstream past Landsburg, through Maple Valley and Renton, flowing into Lake Washington, Lake Union, and out the Chittenden Locks in Ballard to Puget Sound.

 Water, water everywhere

-The rest is dedicated to many things, including flows needed for salmon.
-Water levels in the Cedar River below Landsburg must be kept at healthy levels for proper seasonal spawning, hatching and rearing needs for salmon.
-The Cedar River is home to four salmon species; Chinook, Coho, sockeye and steelhead.
+The rest is dedicated to many things, including water flows needed for fish.
+Water levels in the Cedar River below Landsburg must be kept at healthy levels for proper seasonal spawning, hatching, and rearing needs for salmon.
+The Cedar River is home to four salmon species; Chinook, Coho, sockeye, and steelhead trout.

-Other uses include Lake Washington and the Chittenden Locks.
-Seawater is heavier than fresh water and will creep into Lake Union through the locks, so a certain amount of fresh water always has to be let out.
-When there are long lines of boats at the locks in the summer, it is because fresh water released up stream is restricted to store anticipated drinking water and for early fall salmon flows.
+Cedar River water is also sent to Lake Washington and the Chittenden Locks.
+Seawater is heavier than fresh water and can creep into Lake Union through the locks, so a certain amount of fresh water always has to be flowing out.
+When there are long lines of boats at the locks in the summer, it is because fresh water released up stream is restricted to store anticipated drinking water and for early fall salmon migration.